 After the Uniform CPA Exam has been passed candidates may apply to the Hawaii Board of Public Accountancy for a CPA license.
 The required forms are available on the Hawaii Board of Public Accountancy website.
 Candidates must additionally apply for a Permit to Practice before beginning work as a CPA in the state.

 Once a CPA license has been issued, renewals are on a biennial basis in odd-numbered years.
 CPAs must be sure to complete the required 80 hours of continuing education, including four hours of ethics, for each renewal period and renew their license before December 31 of each odd-numbered year to comply with Hawaii statutes.

 You can find additional information at the Hawaii Board of Public Accountancy website.

 Projected Job Growth

 Despite its small size, Hawaii has a high concentration of accountants working within its borders.
-The US Bureau of Labor Statistics estimates that the average accountant in Hawaii makes between $64,370 and $66,440 a year, which puts the state in the 50th percentile for average accountant salaries nationwide.
-Most accountants in Hawaii work in Honolulu, but there are accountants on all of the Hawaiian islands.
-Nationally, the US Bureau of Labor Statistics expects the demand for accountants to grow by 16% by 2020.
+The Bureau of Labor Statistics estimates that there are 4,670 accountant and auditor positions in the state, and the average salary for accountants in Hawaii is $64,410 per year.3 Most accountants in Hawaii work in Honolulu, but there are accountants on all of the Hawaiian islands.3 The number of accountant and auditor positions in Hawaii is projected to grow by 8.3% through 2026.2

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/